Required Hours of Experience

 Option 1: Online/Distance Learning Course

 Purdue University offers an online or by mail course designed to help prepare individuals for the CRCST exam.
 You can find out more about the course by calling Purdue at 800.830.0269 or visiting their website.(!)

 You may purchase reference materials and choose to study on your own to prepare for the CRCST exam.
 For the current exam, you may utilize either the CS Technical Manual, 8th Ed (2016) or the SP Technical Manual, 9th Ed (2023).
 These, along with ANSI/AAMI’s ST79 (2017), and AORN’s Guidelines for Perioperative Practice (2023), were used for reference in creating the CRCST exam.
 You can order these publications through myhspa.org and aornstandards.org (!)

 Option 3: Work Experience

 You may take the exam based on your personal knowledge from experience in the field.
 It is not required that you take or pass a preparatory course or study materials on your own.
 Applicants can apply directly to take the exam without purchasing study materials or enrolling in a course.

 - Courses are preparation for the exam only.
 Passing a course does not equate to certification.

-- HSPA’s Education department has developed the materials above as an optional method to assist individuals in preparing for the CHL exam.
-They were developed and produced independently from the Certification Council, which does not develop, require, approve, or endorse any specific training materials.
+- HSPA’s Education department has developed the materials above as an optional method to assist individuals in preparing for the CRCST exam.
+The material was developed and produced independently from the Certification Council, which does not develop, require, approve, or endorse any specific training materials.

 Content & Composition of the Exam